top of page

 ‘I think We Can Do Better’

-Even though a bull moose somewhere likely heard us, nothing showed up.
-By 1 p.m., we retreated to the boat and returned to lodge to admire Steve's impressive bull and figure out an afternoon plan.
-A radio call came in soon after we arrived.
+A bull moose somewhere likely heard us, but nothing showed up.
+By 1 p.m., we retreated to the boat, returning to the lodge to admire Steve's impressive bull and figure out an afternoon plan.
+A radio call crackled in soon after we arrived.
 Hebbert and Ralph, another guide, were working by the old lodge and they spotted a bull.
 Without binoculars, they were unsure of its size and watched it move on.
-We decided to check it out, climbing into an elevated stand just 100 yards from the camp.
+We decided to check it out, climbing into an elevated stand just 100 yards from the old camp.

 Tony began calling, sometimes from the stand and sometimes from the woods on the other side of the camp.
 He’d also use the excursions to scan with binoculars the high, upper meadows where we had been that morning – plus, it was an opportunity for a smoke.
 At 5:30 p.m., he scrambled up the ladder and told me the bull was coming through the woods along the pond.
-The moose appeared a couple hundred yards from the stand and marched in, oblivious to the Argo all-terrain vehicle sitting silently at the edge of the small meadow.
-He was a 10-pointer, the type some hunters might refer to as, “one that’ll be a nice in a couple years.”
-I love moose meat.
-“Nice” to me also means full coolers in my truck.
+The moose appeared a couple hundred yards from the stand.
+He marched in, oblivious to the Argo all-terrain vehicle sitting silently at the edge of the small meadow.
+The bull was a 10-pointer, the type some hunters might refer to as, “nice in a couple years.”
+I love moose meat, so “nice” to me also means full coolers in my truck.
 Yes, it was the first day, but the skunk smell from 2019 still wafted around my head; here was a chip shot opportunity to avoid the ugly stick and package some tasty protein.

 The moose offered itself for 30 minutes, sometimes closing to 50 yards.
 Tony looked at me.
 I knew what was coming.
 “It’s your decision, but this is a young bull,” he said.
 “We’ve got at least three days of good weather coming.
 I think we can do better.”

-The next morning, we again headed for high country, this time to a stand not far from an overnight cabin Arluk hunters sometimes use when pushing out into distant territory.
-Views from “Tony’s Stand” stretched to the Long Range Mountains and across St. Paul’s Pond to our lodge, 12-kilometers distant as the crow flies.
+The next morning, we again headed for high country, this time to a stand close to an overnight cabin Arluk hunters sometimes use when pushing into distant territory.
+Views from “Tony’s Stand” stretched to the Long Range Mountains and across St. Paul’s Pond to our lodge, 12 kilometers away as the crow flies.
 Reaching the stand meant a jostling, 90-minute ride in the Argo, including two river crossings, followed by a mile of mostly uphill hiking.
 An Argo is, at once, a savior and an implement of sadistic discomfort.
 The passenger position sometimes requires you to awkwardly contort your left leg into an area seemingly designed about 6 inches too small for the average man.
 But the machine helps you reach inaccessible places and does the work of multiple pack horses or several men once a moose is down.
 It even runs when half of its tires are flat.
 So, I love Argos.

-We parked at the edge of a hill, an uphill climb of about ½-mile still ahead.
-The slog up spruce-laden, rocky hillsides and zigzagging across watery, yellow bogs, generates a robust sweat, especially for old, “husky” flatlanders.
+We parked at the edge spruce thicket, an uphill climb of about ½-mile still ahead.
+Slogging up tree-laden, rocky hillsides and zigzagging across watery, yellow bogs, generates a robust sweat, especially for old, “husky” flatlanders.
 On rainy days, you might never dry out.
-On sunny windy days, though, sweat-drenched clothes can be aired out.
+On sunny windy days, though, sweat-drenched clothes can be aired in the breeze.
 I stripped to my waist below the blind, turning my lightweight jacket inside out and hanging my base layer shirt and sweater on spruce snags.
-The resulting aroma downwind from the makeshift clotheslines likely wouldn’t do us any favors with moose approaching from that direction, but it was the only way to dry out and get warm.
+The resulting aroma downwind from the makeshift clotheslines likely didn't do us any favors with moose approaching from that direction, but it was the only way to dry out and get warm.

 At 2 p.m., Tony spotted a black speck in a yellow bog about two miles away.
-Through binoculars, we could discern that it appeared to be a young bull.
-It seemed to be coming to the calls.
-We watched as it crossed a narrow stretch of river about a mile away.
+Through binoculars, we saw it was a young bull moose and it seemed to be coming to the calls.
+We watched it cross a narrow stretch of river about a mile away.
 It disappeared into a stretch of timber a few hundred yards below our stand.
 About 30 minutes late, Tony glassed another, bigger moose following the smaller bull’s track across the distant bog.
 It crossed the river at the same spot as the younger bull and then seemed to move into the large block of spruce directly below us.
 Field-judging the bull at long distance was tough, but he looked like he had some wide antlers.
 I chambered a cartridge.

 No moose appeared from the spruce.
 Tony slipped out of the blind, carefully moving closer to the woods to call.
 Returning, he said he heard a cow moose calling in the timber.
 Trying to call a bull moose from a receptive cow is about as fruitful as trying to coax a gobbler turkey away from a harem of hens.
 At 4:30, Tony shrugged, saying we needed to begin the long trek back to main camp.
 “We ran out of time.
 There’s a lot of cover up here,” he said.
 “The bulls are down in the timber and until they’re finished with the cows, it can be hard hunting.”